Armando (artist): Fire at the Armando museum, 2007

 Amersfoort, the place of his childhood, hosted a museum devoted to his work.
 On 22 October 2007 a large fire struck the museum and burned thirteen Armando paintings.
 At the time of the fire there was also an exhibition with works of painters like Ruisdael, Dürer, Seghers and Kiefer, which were all lost, with damages estimated at about three million euros (US$4,000,000).
 (Source: Dutch TV News NOS, 24 October 2007) A final balance of the damage by the fire was made on Tuesday 20 November 2007.
 According to a Dutch newsarticle, 63 paintings were lost, 8 were recovered.
 6 of the recovered paintings are badly damaged, two are lightly damaged.

 The new Armando museum: Museum Oud Amelisweerd (MOA)

 Since 2014 the Armando Collection has been housed in a new home, the Museum Oud Amelisweert near Bunnik (NLD).
 The MOA regularly organizes exhibitions with works by Armando, sometimes in relation with works by other artists.

+Unfortunately the museum was closed in 2018, due to insufficient funding.